-January 10: Joan is voted among “The Seven Best-Hatted Women In The Land” and received the “Golden Hat Award” from the millinery Institute of America at a luncheon in New York
+January 10: Joan is voted among “The Seven Best-Hatted Women In The Land,” and receives the “Golden Hat Award” from the Millinery Institute of America at a luncheon in New York.

-January 10 (#2): Joan attends an art exhibition held in the lobby of the Pepsi-Cola lobby in New York.
-The exhibition was presented by The United States Committee for Refugees.
+January 10 (#2): Joan attends an art exhibition held in the ground floor lobby of the Pepsi-Cola headquarters in New York City.
+The exhibition is presented by The United States Committee For Refugees.

-January 26: Joan has dinner with Maurice Chevalier at Voisin in New York.
+January 26: Joan has dinner with Maurice Chevalier at Voisin in New York City.

-January 31: Dorothy Kilgallen reports that Joan mysteriously, and abruptly, leaves a party Earl Blackwell hosts in honor of Rossano and Lydia Brazzi's 20Th wedding anniversary at the Roma di Notte in New York.
+January 31: Dorothy Kilgallen reports that Joan mysteriously, and abruptly, leaves a party held at Roma di Notte in New York City.
+The party is hosted by Earl Blackwell in honor of Rossano and Lydia Brazzi's 20th wedding anniversary.

-February 1-4: Joan acts as official hostess of the Pepsi-Cola National Convention held at the Waldorf Astoria Hotel
+February 1-4: Joan acts as official hostess of the Pepsi-Cola National Convention, which is held at the Waldorf Astoria Hotel in New York City.

 February 13: Joan is the guest of honor at a cocktail party at the home of Frederick P. Weissman in Palm Beach, Florida.